BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-In this case, the profile will return the model directly:
+The profile will return the model directly:

 ### Relations
 <alert type="warning">

-Note that when you're not using the repository, the `?include` will do not work anymore.
+Note that when you're not using the repository, the `?include` will not work anymore.

 </alert>